Premier League transfer news: Ademola Lookman grateful to Everton after RB Leipzig move | Goal.com

 Ademola Lookman grateful to Everton after RB Leipzig move

-Ademola Lookman has appreciated his former teammates and fans for their support during his playing stint at Everton.
+Ademola Lookman has appreciated his former teammates and Everton fans for their support during his playing stint in the English Premier League.

 On Thursday, Lookman left Goodison Park after two years for a new challenge in the German Bundesliga with RB Leipzig.